MTjody/ssr-playground/posts/terraform-intro.md

 Let’s start from the top.
 This is not complete configuration though, a lot has been omitted for brevity.
 All the files in any given module will be combined by Terraform in the proper order when running commands.
 TF figures out any dependencies so that operations are performed in the required order.

-In the first block, we are adding http uptime checks, and we have several microservices to check.
+In the first block, we are adding _http uptime checks_, and we have several microservices to check.
 Instead of repeating the block for each microservice, a variable `paths` is used here.
 The variable type is `map`, with `objects` as values for each `key`, plain json actually.
 We access the values with dot-notation e.g. `each.value.name`, and the resource will be created for each path provided, as indicated by the `for_each` keyword.
 We then set values such as `display name` and `hostname`.

 ```bash
 # UPTIME CHECKS